kruz1337/BSP-Entity-Manager/README.md

 * You can use one from each of the two brackets group.

 * `--config`: Changes values by searching keys.
-Its not supports comments dont add any comment on config file use only `"key" = "value"` or `key = value` format for every single line and.
+Its not supports comments dont add any comment on config file use only `"key" = "value"` or `key = value` format for every single line.

 * `--entity`: Directly imports entity file which you exported before.